 STEP 7 – Slowly Changing Dimension Columns: This is the main page in this whole wizard. here we have

 - Dimension Columns: All the columns that are available in the Dimension table will be available in this section.
 Here you have to select the columns that you want to mark as a fixed attribute.
-From the below screenshot you can observe that we are choosing the Last Name, Birthdate and Email Address columns
+From the below screenshot, you can observe that we are choosing the Last Name, Birthdate, and Email Address columns

 - Change Type: Select the change type.
 In this example, we are discussing SCD Type 0.
-So, we are keeping the default Fixed attribute as change type.
+So, we are keeping the default Fixed attribute as the change type.

 By default, the wizard will assign the Fixed attribute as the Change Type.
 But you can change them.

 STEP 8 – Fixed and Changing Attribute Options: This page has two options, and the second option is grayed out for SCD Type 0.
-If there are any changes in the data (Dat coming from the input column is different from Dimension table data) then:
+If there are any changes in the data (data coming from the input column is different from Dimension table data) then:

-- If you want to Fail the package, then checkmark the Fail the transformation if changes are detected in a fixed attribute option.
+- If you want to Fail the package, then checkmark the Fail transformation if changes are detected in a fixed attribute option.

-STEP 10 – Finish the Slowly Changing Dimension Wizard: Click finish button to finish configuring the SSIS Slowly Changing Dimension Type 0
+STEP 10 – Finish the Slowly Changing Dimension Wizard: Click the finish button to finish configuring the SSIS Slowly Changing Dimension Type 0

 Once you click on the finish button, our Data Flow will automatically change.
 If you observe the below screenshot, it added the OLE DB Destination to insert new records into the Dimension table